aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

       register: cvp_facts
 ```

-If the playbook runs and completes successfully you are now able to successfully talk to CVaaS.
+If the playbook runs and completes you have confirmed successful communication with CVaaS.
-you can add -vvv to the end and see ansible display additional info about your CVaaS instance.
+Adding -vvv to increase verbosity will give you additional information regarding your CVaaS instance when running the cvaas_facts.yml playbook.

-Now that AVD is talking to the CVaaS service you can run the "cvaas_deploy.yml" playbook to push build out your containers, move devices to the proper container and then apply the generated config to the device.
+Now that AVD is talking to the CVaaS service you can run the "cvaas_deploy.yml" playbook to build out your containers, move devices to the proper container and then apply the generated config to the device.

 ## Sample playbook cvaas_deploy.yml
 ```text